Board of Trustees

 Today’s Steelcase Foundation Board includes several descendants of the original Steelcase families, including those of Walter Idema and David Hunting Sr., who established the Foundation to support the communities where Steelcase does business.

 - James P. Hackett

-- James P. Hackett is president and chief executive officer and director of Steelcase Inc. Jim serves on the boards of directors for Northwestern Mutual Life in Milwaukee, Wisconsin, and Fifth Third Bancorp in Cincinnati, Ohio.
+- James P. Hackett is the former president and chief executive officer and director of Steelcase Inc. Jim serves on the boards of directors for Northwestern Mutual Life in Milwaukee, Wisconsin, and Fifth Third Bancorp in Cincinnati, Ohio.
 He is a member of the executive committee of the board of directors for the National Center for Arts and Technology, as well as the boards of advisors to the Gerald R. Ford School of Public Policy and the Life Sciences Institute at the University of Michigan.
 Additionally, he is a past president of the Institute of Design Board of Overseers at the Illinois Institute of Technology.

 - Mary Anne Hunting

 - Dr. Mary Anne Hunting is an architectural historian and author of Edward Durell Stone: Modernism’s Populist Architect (W.W.
 Norton, 2012).
 A resident of New York City, her philanthropic roles have included president of the alumni association of the Victorian Society Summer Schools, board member of Edith Wharton Restoration at The Mount, executive vice president of East Side House Settlement, trustee of the Professional Children’s School, and board member of The Alpha Workshops.
 She is currently on the board of Landmark West!, which is devoted to architecture preservation on the upper west side of Manhattan.